 Talk about diversity, everyone is getting their slice of the American pie.
 Jersey City is clearly one of the most ethnically diverse cities in the world.
-JC boasts a large amount of immigrants from India, Vietnam, China, Philippines, Cuba, Puerto Rico, Pakistan, Bangladesh, Italy, Egypt, Morocco, Dominican Republic, Nigerian, Kenyan and African American.
+JC boasts a large amount of immigrants from India, Vietnam, China, Philippines, Cuba, Puerto Rico, Pakistan, Bangladesh, Italy, Egypt, Morocco, Dominican Republic, Nigerian, Kenyan and African-Americans.

 Neighborhoods in Jersey City

+With all this diversity, opportunity, artistic culture, restaurants, and panoramic views the growth in Jersey City clearly shows no sign of slowing down.
+At this rate most experts agree that Jersey City will surpass Newark as the most populated city in NJ in the 2020 census.
 If you have visited the area in 2018, you have noticed the cranes over Jersey City looks like Dubai in 2004.
-99 Hudson Street is approximately 45 stories in this image.
-Upon completion it will be 79 stories and by far the tallest building in New Jersey, dwarfing the near by Goldman Sachs building.
-It’s New Jerseys way of telling New York, we have arrived!
+Upon completion, 99 Hudson Street (in image) will be by far the tallest building in New Jersey, dwarfing the nearby Goldman Sachs building, but who feels bad for Goldman.
+It’s New Jersey’s way of telling New York, we have arrived!